 The biggest are the Spring and Autumn Eqinox Star Parties held at Kelling Heath Holiday Park on the North coast of Norfolk.
 Skies are quite dark, facilities excellent but of course weather can be variable!
 It’s not all astronomy too - the photo top left is some of the ladies have a very civilised tea and cake party!

 A new venue is Haw Wood Farm, which holds astronomy focussed camps twice a year.
-Skies are dark and facilities of excellent standards if a little limited.
+Skies are dark and facilities of excellent standards.

 The Kielder Forest Star Camp is held at a truly dark site just south of the England/Scotland border.
 A good campsite (if its not raining!) with adequate facilities.